 Here are a few examples of how students have pursued independent study to take their Knox experience beyond the classroom:

-- Maybe you're interested in lab or field research.
-If so, many science professors have lab research programs that involve several different students, each independently pursuing a particular aspect of the professor's general research.
+- Many science professors have lab research programs that involve several different students, each independently pursuing a particular aspect of the professor's general research.

-- The Art Department's Open Studio program allows you to work full-time on your art project(s) throughout an entire term.
+- The art department's Open Studio program allows students to work full time on their art projects throughout an entire term.

-- If history is your passion, you could work on a project based on one of the historical document collections in Seymour Library's Special Collections.
+- Students interested in history have worked on projects based on the historical document collections in Seymour Library's Special Collections.

-- If you're interested in the social sciences, you could interview Galesburg residents for a study of the local economy.
+- Students interested in the social sciences have interviewed Galesburg residents for a study of the local economy.